diet

 • Vegetables and Fruits

-It is reported that these foods make cigarettes taste less desirable.
+It is reported that these foods to help stop smoking, make cigarettes taste less desirable.
 Furthermore, cigarettes block the absorption of important nutrients, such as calcium and vitamins C and D. (For example, smoking just one cigarette drains the body of 25 mg of vitamin C.) Not only will the former smoker now benefit from those nutrients, any possible cravings are diminished by eating these foods.

-There is research that suggests ginseng could be therapeutic because it may weaken the effect of dopamine, a neurotransmitter in the brain that is associated with pleasure (released when smoking tobacco).
+There is research that suggests ginseng could be therapeutic.
+It may weaken the effect of dopamine, a neurotransmitter in the brain that is associated with pleasure.
+Dopamine is released when smoking tobacco.
 Studies suggest that ginseng could genuinely reduce the effects of nicotine.
+For those looking for foods to help stop smoking, incorporating ginseng could be beneficial.

 • Popcorn

 Enjoy popcorn, just leave off the extra butter.
-Popcorn is high in fiber and low in calories, plus it keeps your hands busy.
-If the popcorn seems bland, try spraying it with a butter-flavored or olive-oil spray and add a blend of herbal seasoning, garlic, and onion powder, or a little red pepper powder.
+Popcorn is high in fiber and low in calories.
+Plus, it keeps your hands busy.
+If the popcorn seems bland, try spraying it with a butter-flavored or olive-oil spray.
+You can add a blend of herbal seasoning, garlic, and onion powder, or a little red pepper powder.

 • Hummus

-Hummus is rich in protein, fiber and vitamins and pairs well with many raw veggies.
+Hummus is rich in protein, fiber, and vitamins and pairs well with many raw veggies.
 Our body is ready to absorb the nutrients this snack provides now that the smoke has cleared.
+Including hummus in your diet can be part of a plan with foods to help stop smoking.

 It never fails that when I tell people how I make my living—as a hypnotherapist hypnotizing people slim—they inevitably ask: Does it work; does hypnosis really help with weight loss?
 My answer usually brightens their eyes with something between excitement and incredulity because most people don’t realize that adding trance to your weight loss efforts can help you lose more weight and keep it off longer.
 Although hypnosis predates carb and calorie counting by a few centuries, I often hear from desperate individuals that this is their last hope.
 Because of stage and screen portrayals of hypnosis as mind control or at the very least parlor tricks the benefits of hypnosis has long been misunderstood.
 It isn’t until everything has been exhausted and people are feeling out of control that most people are willing to try hypnosis.
 Once they realize their goals, I hear “I should have called you first.”
 If only people understood that hypnosis is a non-invasive tool that can be used for focus and reaching goals.
 Hypnosis is also helpful in uncovering and discovering underlying, unconscious emotional factors that cause overeating or making poor food choices when stressed, anxious, bored, depressed, and so forth.
 Once these emotional eating factors are made conscious, hypnosis is then used to assist changing to more positive motivators and better choices.
 I understand that most people really want to do the right thing.
 They start diet after diet only to go back to old unhealthy habits when faced with the demands of everyday life.
 Most of my clients know every calorie or carb count, what exercises burn the most fat, etc. Ask anyone on the street about his eating or exercise habits and chances are, he’ll tell you he knows he should eat better and get more exercise, but … and they follow up with a litany of excuses.
 I hear excuses every day, yet those excuses aren’t changing the scales.
 When people call me about hypnosis for weight loss, I explain that I have several protocols I can follow.
 The Virtual Gastric Band has a huge 95% success rate according to test groups (my success has been similar).
 There are other methods that can be used as well, depending upon the needs and goals of the individual.
 There are as many ways to approach hypnosis for weight loss as there are people needing to make the change.
 My job is to find the proper fit for you, your job is to show up and be honest.